I used to have a pretty great routine.

 Then I Had A Child

-After the Holidays I knew that I needed to get back into somewhat of a structured routine.
+As the kids grew older and we moved out of the baby stage, I knew that I needed to get back into somewhat of a structured routine.
 I purchased one of those online house cleaning calendars from a popular blog with the hopes that I would get it together again.

 (I’m not going to share which chore calendar I used.
 Just because it didn’t work for me doesn’t mean that it wouldn’t work for you.
 And I don’t think it is fair to say that specific calendar is wrong just because some aspects of it didn’t meet my needs.)